 SmartMed is proposed in cooperation with the Cancer Registry of Norway (CRN), which will validate technological advances.
 CRN presently contains health information on over 1,4 million cancer patients.
 Managing and using the data for medical research in a secure way as to minimize any privacy concerns is paramount.
 Improving privacy control and transparency will bolster public's trust in the use of CRN data for vital research on preventive medicine.

-The first position is in distributed ledger technologies (DLT) while the second position is in application of smart contracts for health registries.
 We are seeking students who are interested in designing, developing, and evaluating techniques related to the above.

 A PhD position is a regular job with social benefits and with a salary of 440.000-450.000 NOK per year.